gaurav24072002/Election-System-project/README.md

  you have given your vote!!
 THANK YOU
 press 1 to go to CONTENTS: 1
 ```
-_The voters list looks like this :_
+🎆_The voters list looks like this :_
 ``` c
 CONTENTS:
 To enter voting arena : ENTER 1